ManimCommunity/manim/docs/source/tutorials/quickstart.rst

            circle.set_fill(PINK, opacity=0.5)  # set the color and transparency

-Finally, the last line uses the animation :class:`.Create` to display the circle on screen.
+Finally, the last line uses the animation :class:`.Create` to display the circle on the screen.

 .. code-block:: python

            self.play(Create(circle))  # show the circle on screen

 .. tip:: Every animation must be contained within the :meth:`~.Scene.construct` method of a
          class that derives from :class:`.Scene`.
-Other code, for example auxiliary or mathematical functions, may reside outside the class.
+Other code, for example, auxiliary or mathematical functions, may reside outside the class.